 Sun., June 2, 2019, 9:00 am - 3:00 pm

 Photos are representative of past festivals.
 See Schedule of Events under The Festival for events scheduled this year.

 Copyright © Yellow River Festival.
 All rights reserved.

 In 1836, Chief Aubbeenaubbee, whose village touched the south shore of Lake Maxinkuckee, killed his wife in a drunken rage.
 His (adult) son, Pau-Koo-Shuck, was assigned the task of killing his father as a result, by tribal custom.
 This he did, becoming chief himself.

 Secondly, the Potawatomi chosen out of the entire area band of over 1,000, to be the spokesperson in negotiations against the federal govt. for Indian lands, was Chief Nee-Swau-Gee, whose cabin was located at the site of the old Maxinkuckee Schoolhouse, on the east shore of Lake Maxinkuckee.
-He debated passionately at the Council of Kewannee (at today's Bruce Lake, in Pulaski County), in 1836, though of course we know how that ended.
-He and his tribe left peacefully for Kansas the following year, preceding the "Trail of Death" of 1838 (the forced removal mentioned above).
+He debated passionately at the Council of Kewannee (at today's Bruce Lake, in Pulaski County), in 1836.
+He and his tribe left peacefully for Kansas the following year, preceding the "Trail of Death" of 1838.

 The British artist George Winter, who documented the Potawatomi extensively here, did a famous painting of the 1836 Council, with Nee-Swau-Gee in white (a plaque honors his memory, in Culver's town park).